ordinals/ord/README.md

 Join [the Discord server](https://discord.gg/87cjuz4FYg) to chat with fellow ordinal degenerates.

-Tune in to the [twitch stream](https://www.twitch.tv/ordinalsofficial) to watch us work on this project!
+Tune in to the [Twitch stream](https://www.twitch.tv/ordinalsofficial) to watch us work on this project!

 Wallet
 ------